-(2) The Election Officer shall determine the actual format of the Official Ballot with the approval of the Board.
-For the purpose of determining eligibility to vote, the ballot shall include a unique identifier that allows for validation of the voter’s eligibility while maintaining the voter’s anonymity.
-The election officer will create and maintain the key to the unique identifier, and will not share the key with the Board or any of its employees.
+(2) The Election Officer shall determine the actual format of the Official Ballot.
+For the purpose of ensuring that only one ballot may be submitted by each eligible voter, each election packet shall include a unique ballot identifier or PIN that allows for validation of the voter's eligibility while maintaining the voter's anonymity.
+The Election Officer or her designee will create and maintain the key to the unique identifier or PIN, and will not share the key with the Board or any of its employees.

 807-2.05: Distribution of Ballots